amirHaorun/Akark/README.md

 Akark is a simple Online Real Estate Selling WebSite Where you can find various Real Estates to choose from

-- User Can Update His Personal Profile Info.
+- User Manage His Personal Profile Info.
-- User Can Add new RealEstates , Edit and delete his own One.
+- User Easily Manage his own RealEstates , and view other availbale realestate.
-- User Can Search through website By Category, Price,Size,Location.
+- User Can Search through RealEstates By Differenct filters.
 - User Can access specific RealEstate's owner information to contact him.